-A website is the foundation of a digital marketing strategy; the place where you will direct traffic, collect leads and provide useful information about your company.
-Having a web presence doesn't have to be expensive or take a great deal of time to manage, yet about half of small business owners are still not online.
+A website is the foundation of a digital marketing strategy.
+It is where you will direct traffic, collect leads, and provide useful information about your company.
+Having a web presence doesn't have to be expensive or take a great deal of time to manage, but about one-third of small business owners are still not online, according to a 2018 Clutch survey.
 If you fall into this camp, now is the perfect time to launch your digital marketing strategy by building a website.
 Consider these key actions as you get started:

-- Represent your brand: Your website should communicate your brand message consistently with a logo, colors and even the tone of your website copy.
+- Represent your brand: Communicate your brand message consistently with a logo, colors, and the tone of your website copy.

-- Write a powerful about page: While the specific pages you have on your website will vary, a solid About page can do a lot to attract customers.
-Make sure you take time to make your About page interesting.
+- Write a powerful about page: While the specific pages you have on your website will vary, an interesting about page attracts customers.

 - Start a blog: Consider adding a business blog to your website to boost traffic and build credibility.

-- Be mobile-friendly: Your website should be responsive, which means it adjusts to the screen size of different devices such as desktop, tablet, smartphone for a consistent experience.
+- Be mobile-friendly: Build a responsive website that adjusts to the screen size of different devices such as desktop computers, tablets, or smartphones for a consistent experience.

 - Collect and review metrics: It will be difficult to improve your website over time if you aren't able to track how your visitors use it.
-Use an analytics tool like Google Analytics so you can review metrics and make smart changes that will improve the performance of your site.
+Use an analytics tool like Google Analytics so you can make smart changes that will improve the performance of your site.

 - Create a content calendar: Executing a content marketing strategy without a plan is likely to waste a great deal of time.
 Create a monthly calendar that outlines what content you will create and how you will distribute it.

 - Share via social: Your content will be wasted unless you can get the eyes of your target audience on it consistently.
 Have a plan for how you will share your content on your social media platforms.